 The dad, Frank, loved trying to run his house and his eleven children as efficiently as possible and the book is full of the hilarious stories about him teaching them Morse Code (he’d leave clues written in Morse Code around the house that would lead the kids to a candy bar hidden in a drawer or a toy stashed in a cupboard, or sometimes the note would say “Hello, Live Bait.
 This one is on the house.
 When you finish reading this, dash off like mad so the next fellow will think you are on some hot clue.
 Then he’ll read it, too, and you won’t be the only one who got fooled.
 Daddy”) or how to multiply large numbers in their heads.

-It’s hard to do this book justice since it doesn’t really have a single overarching plot line – it’s a series of lovely, hilarious stories about a family that comes into sharper focus the more you read.
+It’s hard to do the Cheaper by the Dozen book justice since it doesn’t really have a single overarching plot line – it’s a series of lovely, hilarious stories about a family that comes into sharper focus the more you read.
 As an adult, I read this book and see something of what so delighted my dad in its pages, a glimpse of what he wanted our family to be, at least to some degree (lots of learning and family fun, less head thumping with pencils).

 Later, my mom told me that my dad asked her to read it before they got married, and five years ago, I made Bart buy a copy and read it before we got engaged.

 I have since read it at least three times and writing about it makes me ready to go pull my own (not hot pink) dog-eared copy of the shelf and fall in love with it all over again this weekend.